 - 1 SECTION 1.
-The Legislature finds and declares all of the 2 following: - 3 (a) On January 18, 2007, Governor Arnold Schwarzenegger issued Executive Order S-01-07 ordering that a statewide goal be 5 established to reduce the carbon intensity of California's transportation fuels by at least 10 percent by 2020 and requiring that a low carbon fuel standard for transportation fuels be established for California. - (b) In January 2010, the State Air Resources Board adopted regulations to implement the Low Carbon Fuel Standard (LCFS) (Sections 95480 to 95490, inclusive, of Title 17 of the California Code of Regulations), which will reduce greenhouse gas emissions by reducing the full fuel-cycle, carbon intensity of transportation fuels used in California by 10 percent by 2020.
-Under the LCFS, all refiners, blenders, producers, or importers of transportation fuels in California are required to purchase LCSF credits, as necessary, to comply with the LCFS. - 18 (c) The federal Renewable Fuel Standard (RFS), created under 19 the Energy Policy Act of 2005, established the first renewable fuel 20 volume mandate in the United States.
-Under the Energy Independence and Security Act of 2007, the RFS was expanded 22 to include additional fuels, renewable fuel categories, and increased 23 volumes of renewable fuels.
-Under the program, petroleum refiners 24 and importers of gasoline are required by the United States
+The Legislature finds and declares all of the 2 following: - (a) On January 18, 2007, Governor Arnold Schwarzenegger issued Executive Order S-01-07 ordering that a statewide goal be established to reduce the carbon intensity of California's transportation fuels by at least 10 percent by 2020 and requiring that a low carbon fuel standard for transportation fuels be established for California. - (b) In January 2010, the State Air Resources Board adopted regulations to implement the Low Carbon Fuel Standard (LCFS) (Sections 95480 to 95490, inclusive, of Title 17 of the California Code of Regulations), which will reduce greenhouse gas emissions by reducing the full fuel-cycle, carbon intensity of transportation fuels used in California by 10 percent by 2020.
+Under the LCFS, all refiners, blenders, producers, or importers of transportation fuels in California are required to reduce the carbon intensity of their fuels, or purchase-LCSF LCFS credits, as necessary, to comply with the LCFS. - (c) The federal Renewable Fuel Standard (RFS), created under the Energy Policy Act of 2005, established-the first a national renewable fuel volume mandate-in the United States.
+Under the

-3 AB 2390
+-3- AB 2390

-Environmental Protection Agency to obtain sufficient renewable fuel credits, known as Renewable Identification Numbers (RINs), to show that they have complied with their obligations.
+Energy Independence and Security Act of 2007, the RFS was expanded to include additional fuels, renewable fuel categories, and increased volumes of renewable fuels.
+Under the program, petroleum refiners and importers of gasoline are required by the United States Environmental Protection Agency to obtain sufficient renewable fuel credits, known as Renewable Identification Numbers (RINs), to show that they have complied with their obligations.

-- (d) LCFS and RFS renewable fuel credits can have significant value, over and above the market value of the fuel itself.
-When the value of LCFS and RFS renewable fuel credits is combined with the underlying value of the fuel, the renewable fuel can command a premium price, far above the value of a nonrenewable fuel.
-Yet companies that wish to invest in plants and equipment to produce low carbon transportation fuels that qualify for the state's LCFS and the federal RFS often find it difficult to secure adequate financing.
-This is because banks and other financing sources will typically provide financing based only on the projected value of the fuel produced and are reluctant to provide financing based upon the anticipated but uncertain future value of LCFS and RFS renewable fuel credits. - (e) Developers of projects to produce low carbon transportation fuels, and institutions that finance those projects, need a mechanism to provide stability and predictability for the value of credits earned pursuant to the state's LCFS and the federal RFS.
-That mechanism would allow financial institutions to provide financing based on the full value of low carbon fuel that is produced, including the value of the LCFS and RFS credits generated by the production of the fuel. - (f) It is in the interest of the state to establish a Low Carbon and Renewable Fuels Credit Reserve (Reserve), to enter into long-term voluntary contracts with developers of projects to produce renewable transportation fuels that will commit the Reserve to purchase the LCFS and RFS credits at a contracted price at such time as the renewable fuel is produced.
-The Reserve would, at its discretion, hold and eventually sell the credits to refiners, blenders, producers, and importers of transportation fuels that are subject to the LCFS and RFS. - (g) A Reserve will provide stability and predictability for the value of LCFS and RFS credits and allow project developers to obtain long-term financing based on the full value of the project.
-It additionally will stimulate innovation, create jobs in California, and further enhance the ability of parties subject to the LCFS and RFS to comply.
+- (d) LCFS and RFS-renewable fuel credits can have significant value, over and above the market value of the fuel itself.
+When the value of LCFS and RFS-renewable fuel credits is combined with the underlying value of the fuel, the-renewable fuel can command a premium price, far above the value of a nonrenewable fuel conventional petroleum fuels.
+Yet companies that wish to invest in plants and equipment to produce low carbon transportation fuels that qualify for the state's LCFS and the federal RFS-often may find it difficult to secure adequate financing.
+This is because financing if banks and other financing sources-will typically provide financing based only on the projected value of the fuel produced and-are reluctant to provide financing not based upon the anticipated but uncertain future value of LCFS and RFS renewable fuel credits. - (e) Developers of projects to produce renewable and low carbon transportation-fuels, fuels and institutions that finance those projects, need projects may benefit from a mechanism to provide stability and predictability for the value of credits earned pursuant to the state's LCFS and the federal RFS.
+That mechanism would allow financial institutions to provide financing based on the full value of renewable and low carbon fuel that is produced, including the value of the LCFS and RFS credits generated by the production of the fuel. - (f) It is in the interest of the state to establish a Low Carbon and Renewable Fuels Credit Reserve (Reserve), to enter into long-term voluntary contracts with developers of projects to produce renewable and low-carbon transportation fuels in this state that will commit the Reserve to purchase the LCFS and RFS credits at a contracted price at such time as the renewable fuel is produced and the LCFS or RFS credits are certified.
+The Reserve would, at its discretion, hold and eventually sell the credits to refiners, blenders, producers, and importers of transportation fuels that aresubject to the LCFS and RFS.